German minister says G7 should welcome back Russia longer term

 “A look at the world shows that we need Russia as a constructive partner in a number of conflicts,” he said, citing the Middle East.

-Merkel, who grew up in communist East Germany, has struck a tougher tone toward Russia.
+Merkel, who grew up in communist East Germany, has struck a tougher tone towards Russia.
 In an interview with broadcaster RTL, she said the G7 nations shared common values about democracy.

 “It is exactly that group that should sit at the table,” she said.
 Merkel said it was a loss not to have Russia at the table, but its violations of Europe’s post-war peaceful order made this unavoidable.